DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Check with your employing school if you’re not sure whether your teaching timetable meets the teaching subject requirements.

-'State schools' are schools funded by the UK government.
-'Secondary schools' teach children aged 11 to 16 or 11 to 18.
+State schools are schools funded by the UK government.
+Secondary schools teach children aged 11 to 16 or 11 to 18.
 You will not be eligible if you teach in a school for pupils aged 16 to 18 only.

 An academic year is 3 full school terms: for example, if your teaching job started in September 2023 (the start of the autumn term), it would need to continue until at least July 2024 (covering the spring and summer terms).
 ‘Ongoing’ or ‘permanent’ contracts lasting longer than 1 academic year are also eligible.